Get,

 1. Heart health benefits

 High-oleic sunflower oil, rich in monounsaturated fats, is linked with heart health.
-Studies credit these fats with normalizing cholesterol, curbing inflammation, and lowering the risk of heart disease.
+Some studies credit these fats with normalizing cholesterol, blood sugar, and blood pressure, hence lowering the risk of heart disease11.
+Although further studies are needed to confirm this benefit.

 2. Benefits for skin